📈 BRAND NEW: Get the 2025 Child Care Industry Trends Report 📊

 5. Children’s Entertainment

-You may have noticed that we didn’t include toys in the Supplies and Equipment section above.
+You may have noticed that we didn’t include toys in the section above.
 That’s not because you don’t need them — you definitely do!

 A quality selection of age-appropriate entertainment will ensure your kids enjoy coming to your daycare center.
 Happy kids make happy parents.
 And happy parents keep paying child care providers like you to care for their children.
 So it makes sense to invest in toys.